Arhoc/Token-Gorabber/README.md

+¿What is this?
+is a Simple Discord Token Grabber written in Go.
-You should use this with intelligence
+Please, use this with intelligence